Armanlone/King-and-Queen-Source-Code/README.md

 - If you used some of the old assets, please credit their original creators.
 You can find them inside the game folder available in itch.io, link here: [https://armanlone.itch.io/king-and-queen](https://armanlone.itch.io/king-and-queen)
 - For non-commercial, you can also credit me as Armanlone inside your game's credits, in your webpage, or in a note accompanying the game.
 It is not necessary, but greatly appreciated!

-For queries, you can always contact me through my Twitter: @armanlone_main

 Thank you for downloading this source code.